The Xometry app works best with JavaScript enabled!

 PEI (Polyetherimide) surface

-What Is a Good Wall Thickness for 3D Printing PETG?
+Wall Thickness for 3D Printing With PETG

 Generally speaking, thermoplastic materials with moderately strong materials, such as PETG, can be printed at wall thicknesses that fall in the range of 0.8-1.6mm.
 Nonetheless, it is possible to print thicker walls using a nozzle with a larger diameter.
 Thicker walls, in the range of 2-3 mm, can create parts with higher strength.